ZeroSharp/zerosharp.github.com/source/_posts/2014-09-17-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-4.markdown

 ## Conclusions - the ultimate plug-in framework?##

-The strength of this approach is that it is easy to maintain while being extremely versatile.
+The strength of the Roslyn approach is that it is easy to maintain while being extremely versatile.
 In our case, it provides us with the ability to restrict the number of major releases approximately one per annum while catering for the inevitable little fixes to output formats and reports.

 In the example we replaced an existing class, but it would be straightforward to add the concept of _discovery_ and use the same Roslyn features to make any _new_ plug-in classes available to your application.
 Ninject, makes it easy to instantiate, say, every implementor of `IGenerator`, so you could enumerate all available plug-ins instead of replacing a single one.

-So here's a plugin framework which is very flexible and very powerful without many of the versioning headaches of MEF or MAF.
+So here's a basic plug-in framework which is very flexible and very powerful without many of the versioning headaches of MEF or MAF.
 It's also easy to maintain, since the plug-in code is identical to the 'normal' code in staging (just packaged, delivered and compiled in a different way to production).